poetapp/frost-client/README.md

 ## Methods

 ### Create Work
-Returns a promise with Frost's response.
+Returns a promise with the API's response.
 Throws in case of errors.

 ```javascript